Polprzewodnikowy/SummerCart64/docs/06_build_guide.md

 Your SC64 should be ready for next programming step.

 Second, program FPGA, microcontroller and bootloader:
- 1. Disconnect SC64 board from power (unplug USB-C cable)
+ 1. Disconnect SC64 board from power (unplug USB-C cable).
- 2. Connect serial adapter to `TX/RX/GND` pads marked on the PCB
+ 2. Connect serial adapter to `TX/RX/GND` pads marked on the PCB.
- 3. Connect serial adapter to the PC
+ 3. Connect serial adapter to the PC.
- 4. Check in device manager which port number `COMx` is assigned to serial adapter
+ 4. Check in device manager which port number `COMx` is assigned to serial adapter.
- 5. Connect SC64 board to the PC with USB-C cable (***IMPORTANT:*** connect it to the same computer as serial adapter)
+ 5. Connect SC64 board to the PC with USB-C cable (***IMPORTANT:*** connect it to the same computer as serial adapter).
- 6. Locate `primer.py` script in root folder
+ 6. Locate `primer.py` script in root folder.
- 7. Make sure these files are located in the same folder as `primer.py` script: `requirements.txt`, `sc64-firmware-{version}.bin`
+ 7. Make sure these files are located in the same folder as `primer.py` script: `requirements.txt`, `sc64-firmware-{version}.bin`.
- 8. Run `pip3 install -r requirements.txt` to install required python packages
+ 8. Run `pip3 install -r requirements.txt` to install required python packages.
- 9. Run `python3 primer.py COMx sc64-firmware-{version}.bin` (replace `COMx` with port located in step **4**)
+ 9. Run `python3 primer.py COMx sc64-firmware-{version}.bin` (replace `COMx` with port located in step **4**).
- 10. Follow the instructions on the screen
+ 10. Follow the instructions on the screen.
- 11. Wait until programming process has finished (**DO NOT STOP PROGRAMMING PROCESS OR DISCONNECT SC64 BOARD FROM PC**, doing so might irrecoverably break programming through UART header and you would need to program FPGA and/or microcontroller with separate dedicated programming interfaces through *Tag-Connect* connector on the PCB)
+ 11. Wait until programming process has finished (**DO NOT STOP PROGRAMMING PROCESS OR DISCONNECT SC64 BOARD FROM PC**, doing so might irrecoverably break programming through UART header and you would need to program FPGA and/or microcontroller with separate dedicated programming interfaces through *Tag-Connect* connector on the PCB).

 Congratulations!
 Your SC64 flashcart should be ready for use!